 Many parents are skeptical of artificial intelligence interacting with their children.
 They are wary of robots “having minds of their own.”
-However, kids interacting with social robots can bring about positive implications that they probably haven’t considered.
+However, kids interacting with social learning robot toys can bring about positive implications that they probably haven’t considered.
 Here are five ways AI can benefit your children.

 AI can spark an interest in sciences and technology